Sell First vs. Buy First

 Forfeiture Risk Is Real

 Failure to complete the purchase can result in forfeiture of your entire deposit.
-Worse, you may also be sued for damages far exceeding the deposit — including the seller's losses if they must resell at a lower price.
+You may also be sued for damages far exceeding the deposit — including the seller's losses if they must resell at a lower price.

 Common Failure Points